cboettig/ews-review/manuscript-w-refs.md

   [Figure 1: Venn diagram repesenting the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
-Text in italic are example phenomena that occur in each domain.]: http://dl.dropbox.com/u/3356641/blogstuff/ews-venn.jpg [Figure 2: A system where variance decreases prior to a population collapse. from Schreiber (2003).
+Text in italic are example phenomena that occur in each domain.]: ews-venn.jpg [Figure 3: A system where variance decreases prior to a population collapse. from Schreiber (2003).
 In this model, prey species with high growth rates exhibit chaotic dynamics under predation, but populations collapse when predation increases beyond a threshold value.
-Left: The population level as a function of predation rate.\
+Left: The population level as a function of predation rate.
 Middle: Variance of the prey population level.
   Note that it *decreases* as predation rate approaches the threshold.
+Right:
-Right: Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.png [Figure 3: A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
+  Lag-1 Autocorrelation in prey population dynamics increases as the threshold is approached]: schreiber-fig.png
+  [Figure 4: A system where critical slowing down is observed without a critical threshold, from Kéfi et al. (2012).
 In this model, prey have logistic growth and are subject to predation with a Type III functional response, but there is no bifurcation.
 Instead, average prey population exhibits a smooth response to